 Ana graduated from Rutgers University with a Bachelor of Arts Degree in Social Work.
 Her own rewarding experience with returning to school as a person in recovery has driven Ana to encourage others to do the same.
 She believes continued education can be an integral piece to sustaining recovery, and that it is a precious gift to one’s own spirit and future.
-One of the most influential experiences she had in academia was being placed as an intern at a Family Success Center in Newark, New Jersey.
-While she loved interacting directly with the community, Ana’s business acumen landed her in the development department.
-There she grew a deep appreciation for the behind-the-scenes work of non-profits.
+One of the most influential experiences she had while in academia was being placed as an intern at a Family Success Center in Newark, New Jersey.
+There she grew a deep appreciation for the behind-the-scenes work of non-profits and saw first-hand how programs that run efficiently can have a widespread positive impact on the community.
 While working, going to school, and interning, Ana also volunteered her time to speak about her recovery to individuals in treatment centers and jails on a regular basis.

 Ana’s roots are in the Tri-State Area, but she is now based in Los Angeles – where she is delighted to be spreading the mission and vision of the Ammon Foundation.
 When she’s not working, Ana enjoys spending time in nature, admiring art, attending stand-up comedy shows, and traveling with her wonderful husband, Robert.